 This model was one of the best duffels we tested for our "Ease of Transport" category and is also one of the most comfortable bags to backpack carry for extended periods.
-We like the two well designed, contoured and padded shoulder straps, which all of our testers observed were among the most comfortable in the review.
-The straps on the Black Hole were undoubtedly more comfortable than either the Helly Hansen Duffel Bag 2, Gregory Alpaca, or the Marmot Long Hauler.
+We like the two well designed, contoured, and padded shoulder straps, which all of our testers observed were among the most comfortable in the review.
+Our only wish, for extended carry, is that the shoulder straps had a sternum strap.

 Besides being among the most comfortable in the review, the Black Hole's two backpack straps are also the easiest to remove when checking in at the airport.
-They feature an easy pass-through design on top and fast-tech buckles on the bottom.
-The only other model that came close was the Helly Hansen Duffel Bag 2; the Black Hole's were noticeably more of a breeze to put away than our award winner The North Face Base Camp.
+They feature an easy pass-through design on top and side release buckles on the bottom.

-Lastly, we like the slightly padded bottom which not only helps protect our gear from overzealous baggage handlers and the riggers of travel, but it also adds to the bag's overall durability.
+Lastly, we like the slightly padded bottom, which not only helps protect our gear from overzealous baggage handlers and the rigors of travel, but it also adds to the bag's overall durability.

 Ease of Packing

-The Black Hole features a large "D" shaped opening that is as easy as it gets to load and search for items in; Patagonia also chose a softer material.
-The fabric made it marginally easier to pack compared to bags that used more rigid materials.
-Our entire review team loved the two well-designed pockets, which are located under the lid; these helped us stay just a little more organized.
+The Black Hole features a large "D" shaped opening that is as easy to load and search for items in; Patagonia also chose a softer material than other expedition duffels.
+The fabric made it marginally harder to pack compared to bags that used more rigid materials.
+We like "soft" bags that are rigid enough to stand up on their own while packing.
+The Black Hole Bag fabric isn't quite stiff enough for this.
+Our entire review team loved the two well-designed pockets located under the lid; these helped us stay just a little more organized.
 After using these two pockets, we truly missed them every time we packed up a different model; when using competitors that only features a single giant mesh pocket, everything would inevitably get clumped together and was subsequently more difficult to find.

 While the Black Hole didn't emerge as an award winner, there are plenty of reasons to buy this bag.
-The biggest of which it's one of the lightest in our review, letting you pack more gear before hitting that 50-pound airline limit.
-It's also one of the most weather resistant models and is exceptionally comfortable.
 While a few others provided a higher level of durability, this bag remains PLENTY durable for most people.